-Mr. Carter is the Managing Partner, Brookfield Timberlands Management.
-Since he joined Brookfield in 2003, Brookfield's timberlands portfolio has grown from a modest operation of 310,000 acres under management to one of the largest timberland estates globally, with approximately 3 million acres under management in the United States, Canada and Brazil.
+Mr. Carter is a registered professional forester in British Columbia and has over 40 years of experience in the forest industry, including senior roles in TimberWest Forest Corp. and Fletcher Challenge Canada.
+As a former Managing Partner at Brookfield Asset Management ("BAM" and together with its affiliates "Brookfield"), Mr. Carter led BAM's timberlands portfolio growing the business from a modest operation of 310,000 acres under management to one of the largest timberland estates globally, with approximately 3.7 million acres under management in the United States, Canada and Brazil.
 Mr. Carter has a detailed understanding of the management, assets and relative global competitive positioning of North American paper and forest products companies.
-Mr. Carter is a registered professional forester in British Columbia and has over 30 years of experience in the forest industry, including senior roles in TimberWest Forest Corp. and Fletcher Challenge Canada.
-He is a director of SelectSeed Ltd. and Semios.
-He is a resident of West Vancouver, British Columbia, Canada.
+He is a director of Enercare, SelectSeed Ltd., SemiosBio Technologies and West Fraser Timber Co.
+Ltd. He is a resident of West Vancouver, British Columbia, Canada.